sneakerhax/TTPs/Red_Team/Lateral_Movement/Scanning_for_Windows_admin_shares.md

 # Scanning for Windows admin shares

-**Description:** This entry details how to scan for admin shares.
-If you're able to view the admin shares this is an indicator that you may have admin access to the machine
+**Description:** This entry describes how to scan for admin shares.
+When able to view the admin shares this is an indicator of having admin access to the machine

 **Requirements:** Powershell